duy150205/duy150205.github.io/README.md

   </tr>
 </table>

-## About This Project
+## About This Website
-A website created when I started learning from scratch.
+A small project I worked on during high school

 ## Contact